mmichlin66/mimcss-site/guide/introduction.md

 # Mimcss Guide: Introduction

-Mimcss is a TypeScript library that allows authoring CSS styles without creating CSS files.
-Instead, the styles are created via TypeScript programming.
-You code your styling rules including CSS classes, animations, media etc. by creating TypeScript classes.
+Mimcss is a CSS-in-JS library that allows authoring CSS styles without creating CSS files.
+You code your style rules including CSS tags, classes, animations, media etc. by creating TypeScript classes.
 The Mimcss library processes these classes and creates the rules that are inserted into `<style>` elements in the `<head>` of your HTML document.
-As a result, your application or library bundle is self contained and doesn't require a separate CSS bundle.
+As a result, all advantages of dynamic JavaScript coding combined with type-safety and convenience of TypeScript coding apply to CSS authoring.
+In addition, your application or library bundle is self contained and doesn't require a separate CSS bundle.

 * [Features](#features)
 * [Installation](#installation)